I wish I’d done my own Advance Care Planning sooner.

 Those experiences changed me.

-So I decided to create a space where people could have these conversations earlier—before a crisis, before a diagnosis, but most importantly, before it's too late.
+o I decided to create a space where people could have these conversations earlier—before something happens that means you can't, before a diagnosis, but most importantly, before it's too late.

 My Approach